bspann/Semantic-Kernel-Workshop/semantic_kernel_multi_agent_HOL_C#.md

 > **What you're doing:** This creates a conversation thread manager that tracks all messages, maintains metadata, and provides a structured way to manage multi-agent conversations with full history and context preservation.

-## Step 6: Create Sequential Orchestration
+## Step 6: Create Sequential Orchestration (Custom Implementation)

+> **Note:** This step demonstrates a custom sequential orchestration implementation using stable Semantic Kernel agent packages.
+The official `Microsoft.SemanticKernel.Agents.Orchestration` package is available in prerelease if you prefer to use the framework-provided orchestration patterns.

 9. **Create a new file called `SequentialOrchestrator.cs`**: